How to Create Hybrid Characters

 As you can see, I place the tails on the lower back.

 II.
-Characters 50-50
+50-50 Characters

-to.
+a.
 Mermaids

-I usually put the fins in these areas:
+I usually place fins in these areas:

-✿ Upper body: arms, hands, ears.
+✿Upper body: arms, hands, ears.

 1- human ear